hidetatz/hidetatz.github.io/data/articles/how-to-get-along-with-slo-error-budget.md

 |:---|:---|
 |1,000,000|978,857|

-This data shows us that past 1 month availability is 97.8857%.
+This data show us that past 1 month availability is 97.8857%.

 First, we set lower number than the data as SLO; e.g. 97.5%.
 Don't choose 98%!
 Too strict SLO is also bad; you can adjust them later on and if you announce your service's SLO to other teams, you basically cannot lower it.